Juminstock/ink-pay/README.md

-# firstCodeInJS
+# airTicket.js
-This is my first code in JS where I create a simple exercise.
+This is a simple exercise where I valid a access for a travel.